svilkata/computer_store/README.md

 * Implemented client-side search for displaying/finding orders by order number via REST and Fetch API - for logged-in users:
   * Each user with roles either ADMIN and/or EMPLOYEE_SALES has access to change the order status - for all existing orders possible.
   * Each user with role CUSTOMER or with role EMPLOYEE_PURCHASES & CUSTOMER  has only the standard access - i.e. only access to his/her own orders, and not access to all orders.
-  * It works sorted by default (by created datetime DESCENDING) and the last added order appears first in the result list.
+  * It works sorted by default (by created datetime DESCENDING) **caseInsensitive** and the last added order appears first in the result list.

 ![search orders.png](readme_media%2Fsearch%20orders.png)